-The thermodynamic dependence of physiological functions on temperature means that rate processes will fluctuate with environmental fluctuations unless rates are buffered by compensatory responses, or body temperature is regulated in spite of environmental variability.
-Contrary to the prevailing dogma, even animals that regulate their temperature show significant plasticity at all levels of organisation to compensate for temperature induced decreases in performance and/or increased costs of behavioural thermoregulation in cooler conditions.
+The dependence of physiological functions on temperature and other environmental factors means that rate processes will fluctuate with the environment unless rates are buffered by compensatory responses, or the internal environment is regulated in spite of environmental variability.

 I am particularly interested in plasticity induced by epigenetic mechanisms during development, and how these modulate within-individual, reversible plasticity (acclimation).